gorgexec/MvvmCore/README.md

 2. _Call MvvmCore `setContentView()` or bind()` method (in case of `BindableActivityCore`) right from the start of the `onCreate` callback._

-These methods and their overloads, commonly, setup the following:
+These methods and their overloads commonly setup the following:
  * layout resource id
  * `NavHost` implementation id (optional)
  * `ViewModel` class